Klotok Hire and How to Find a Tanjung Puting Guide to See the Orangutans

 Jefri can help arrange tours to traditional Dayak communities (just a few hours by taxi from Pangkalan Bun), Kubu Beach, and Tanjung Keluang (Turtle Island).
 He is also very familiar with the Orangutan Foundation International and their training forest, where he used to work.

-Siti is a bubbly, energetic, and personable young woman.
-She is originally from Java, but has lived in Kumai in Central Kalimantan for a number of years.
-She has worked for several tour operators and Mr. Andi, organizing their klotok trips and arranging all the trip details, as well as working as a guide.
+Siti is a personable, intelligent, energetic, and delightful woman.
+She is originally from East Java, but moved to Kumai in Central Kalimantan many years ago.
+She has extensive experience with several local tour operators and Mr. Andi, organizing klotok boat trips and arranging all the trip details, as well as working as an independent Tanjung Puting guide.
 She thus knows the guides, boat captains, and cooks, and makes all the klotok arrangements for the tour companies.
 When she took me to a local wedding, she introduced me to a number of guides and other folks in the industry.
 It is a small community and she is very familiar with all that is involved with planning a klotok trip.
+Siti is starting her own business, www-tanjung-puting.com, which is the only woman-owned tour company.
 Both Jefri and Siti speak excellent English.

 Mr. Andi trained Siti as a guide, and she is now one of six woman out of a pool of sixty Tanjung Puting National Park guides.
-I also met her friend, Daisy, another delightful female guide, in Pasir Panjang, where she lives with her Dayak husband.
+I also met her friend, Daisy, another delightful female guide, in Pasir Panjang.
 As Daisy put it, they are the tough girls.

 Mr. Andi, one of the park’s most experienced guides, has thirty years of experience.
 He trained Siti and many of the younger guides, and connects them with work.
 You can contact him directly, but his guide services are in demand and he is often unavailable.
 Based on my experience, he will connect you with a trusted and wonderful guide—but it is definitely better for Siti and Jefri if you contract with them directly.